 Objective one of the study was to investigate the type of instructional technologies used in the teaching and learning processes.
-An item inquiring on the availability of instructional technology was administered to (5) teachers in the sampled schools.
-The teacher's responses were analyzed as follows:
+An item inquiring on the availability of instructional technologies was administered to (5) teachers in the sampled schools.
+The teachers" responses were analyzed as follows: